Techie + Gamers

 Despite not scoring a deal on Shark Tank, Scherer is still operating the business.
 The Peanut Butter Pump has been featured in many media outlets, most notably the Food Network and Cosmopolitan.

-Since the show, the business has had issues with manufacturing and shipping.
+Since the show, the company has had issues with manufacturing and shipping.
 On their official website thenuttyinventor.com, the Peanut Butter Pump is still in pre-order status and says “The estimated shipping date of this product is 3/15/2020.”

 Andrew is struggling to fix manufacturing issues but constantly updates his patient backers on Indiegogo.com.
 As reported by SharkTankBlog.com, the production samples arrived in August 2022 but more problems need to be fixed before production can begin.
 As of February 2024, Andrew is still waiting on the tooling creation to start.